Anthony Head: 2000s: Mainstream success

 After seeing Anthony Head in the Buffy musical episode, "Once More With Feeling", Saw director Darren Lynn Bousman cast him in his 21st century rock opera, Repo!
 The Genetic Opera.
-Head portrays an organ repossessor, employed by a fictional dystopian medical firm; "Anthony Head was my number one choice for Repo Man from the very beginning", said Bousman in an interview shortly before the film's release on 7 November 2008.
-The film also stars Sarah Brightman and Paris Hilton.
+Head portrays an organ repossessor, employed by a fictional dystopian medical firm.

-Head has also performed for radio, taking two of the lead roles—arch-villain Mr. Gently Benevolent, and his descendant, journalist Jeremy Sourquill—in the BBC Radio 4 comedy series, Bleak Expectations (five series, 2007–12).
-He also had a significant recurring role in the last two series (2011–13) of the Radio 4 sitcom Cabin Pressure as Hercules Shipwright, a romantic interest for the airline CEO played by Stephanie Cole, and returned for show's two-part finale in 2014.
+Head also performed for radio, taking two of the lead roles—arch-villain Mr. Gently Benevolent, and his descendant, journalist Jeremy Sourquill—in the BBC Radio 4 comedy series, Bleak Expectations (five series, 2007–12).

 Head was part of the regular cast of the BBC drama series Merlin, about the mythical wizard Merlin.
 Head played King Uther Pendragon, the father of Prince Arthur.

-2010s to present
+2010–2024: Later career and Ted Lasso

 Head also provided voice-over work for the Nintendo Wii video game Flip's Twisted World, developed by Frozen North Productions.
 For his acting in the film Despite the Falling Snow he won the Best Supporting Actor award at the 2016 Prague Independent Film Festival.
+In 2012, Head released the single, "Cry", written by Marina Florance for the Oldie Composers Competition.

-In July 2018 Head was added to the cast of long-running BBC radio soap-opera The Archers, playing Robin Fairbrother, member of a family with several past and current connections to the Archers themselves.
+On radio, Head had a significant recurring role in the last two series (2011–13) of the Radio 4 sitcom Cabin Pressure as Hercules Shipwright, a romantic interest for the airline CEO played by Stephanie Cole, and returned for the show's two-part finale in 2014.
+Also in 2014, he released the album Staring at the Sun.
+In July 2018, Head was added to the cast of long‑running BBC radio soap-opera The Archers, playing Robin Fairbrother, a member of a family with several past and current connections to the Archers themselves.

-From 2019, he played Bill in 4 episodes of Motherland with Anna Maxwell Martin and Diane Morgan.
-From 2020 to 2023, he played former Richmond F.C owner Rupert Mannion, in Ted Lasso alongside Jason Sudeikis and Hannah Waddingham.
-For his role in the final season, Head was nominated alongside the rest of the cast for the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series.
+From 2019, he played Bill in four episodes of Motherland with Anna Maxwell Martin and Diane Morgan.
+From 2020 to 2023, he played former Richmond F.C. owner Rupert Mannion, in Ted Lasso alongside Jason Sudeikis and Hannah Waddingham.
+For his role in the third season, Head was nominated alongside the rest of the cast for the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series.

 Head reprised his role as Giles in the Audible exclusive audio series Slayers: A Buffyverse Story alongside his former Buffy co-stars James Marsters, Charisma Carpenter, Amber Benson, Juliet Landau, Emma Caulfield Ford, James Charles Leary and Danny Strong.
 The series was released in October 2023.

+In his final roles, Head appeared as Lord Sheffield in an episode of the second season of Bridgerton (2022) and as Julian Marx in the Amazon Prime Video film Upgraded (2024).